Mike Jordan (basketball, born 1977)

-Michael-Hakim Jordan (born June 24, 1977), is an American basketball coach and former professional player who is currently the men's basketball head coach of the Lafayette Leopards men's basketball team.
+Michael-Hakim Jordan (born June 24, 1977), is an American basketball coach and former professional player who was formerly the men's basketball head coach of the Lafayette Leopards men's basketball team.

 Playing career

 After starring at the Abington Friends School, Jordan moved on to a college basketball career at the University of Pennsylvania, where he was the 1999–2000 Ivy League Player of the Year as a senior.
 While playing for the Quakers, Jordan was part of two Ivy League regular-season titles and appeared in the NCAA Tournament in 1999 and 2000.